Pallavi-sri-kadali/Static-Website/README.md

 # 🌍 Travel Website

-A simple and responsive static travel website built using HTML, CSS, and Flexbox.
+A simple and responsive static travel website built using the languages HTML, CSS, and Flexbox.
 This project showcases beautiful destinations, user-friendly design, and mobile responsiveness.

 ## 🚀 Features